petr-k/gdal-python-alpine/README.md

 ## Included drivers

-Some drivers are intentionally disabled to keep the image size down, while others (namely [LIBKML](http://www.gdal.org/drv_libkml.html)) are specifically included.
+Some drivers are intentionally disabled to keep the image size on the lower side, while others (namely [LIBKML](http://www.gdal.org/drv_libkml.html)) are specifically included.

 Output of `ogrinfo --formats` is: